PhD reflections

 Even if natural science prizes objectivity, researchers inevitably lean on their past training: topics they’ve seen, studied, and succeeded with.
 An example that sticks with me is the discussion around ReLU’s success in deep learning.
 Around 2020, ReLU was the activation function that everybody used, and many sought to explain why.
 Yoshua Bengio famously suggested that ReLU works because it resembles spiking, biological neurons.
 Meanwhile, signal processing gurus argued that they could re-derive ReLU based on sparse coding’s seminal ideas; therefore, they claimed, sparsity explains why ReLU works so well.

 Interestingly, these arguments focused on opposite sides of the same function—one on the positive axis, the other on the negative.
 In hindsight, neither explanation fits.
-Calling an identity function “spiky” is a stretch, and many non-sparse activations (Leaky ReLU, GeLU) work just as well, if not better.
+Calling an identity function “spiky” is a stretch, and many non-sparse activations (Leaky ReLU, GeLU) work just as well, if not better1.
 What happened here is that each camp saw what its training prepared it to see.
 Sometimes that lens becomes so strong it blocks other views.
 Max Planck made the famously grim observation: “A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die and a new generation grows up that is familiar with it…”

 Incentives steer unevenly